TehShrike/is-mergeable-object/readme.md

 const isMergeableObject = require('./')
 -->

-The biggest difficulty that recursive merge libraries run into is figuring out which properties should be recursively merge.
+The biggest difficulty deep merge libraries run into is figuring out which properties of an object should be recursively iterated over.

 This module contains the algorithm used by [`deepmerge`](https://github.com/KyleAMathews/deepmerge/).